-After the arrest for a felony or misdemeanor in Pinellas County, FL, a prosecutor with the State Attorney’s Office in Clearwater, will typically take 21 days to decide whether to proceed with the prosecution.
+After the arrest for a felony or misdemeanor in Pinellas County, FL, a prosecutor with the State Attorney’s Office in Clearwater, FL, takes twenty-one (21) days to decide whether to proceed with the prosecution.
 During that time, the prosecutor can file more serious charges, less serious charges, or no charges.

-The notice will tell you the charge or charges pending against you, the Case Number, and the Division in which the case is assigned.
-If you know the Division in which the case is assigned, then you can determine which judge in Pinellas County will preside over the case.
+The notice of the arraignment will tell you the charge or charges pending against you, the case number, and the division in which the case is assigned.
+If you know the division in which the case is assigned, then you can determine which judge in Pinellas County will preside over the case.

-The notice will tell you to report to the Pinellas County Justice Center 14250 49th Street North Clearwater, Florida 33762, for the arraignment in a specific courtroom, on a specific date and time.
+The notice will tell you to report for the arraignment to a specific courtroom at the Pinellas County Justice Center located at 14250 49th Street North in Clearwater, Florida 33762, on a specific date and time.

 - advise you of the charge pending against you;

-- ask you whether you want to represent yourself, ask for a public defender to be appointed to represent you, or hire a private attorney at your own expense.
+- ask you whether you want to represent yourself, ask for a public defender to be appointed to represent you, or hire a private attorney at your own expense; and

-In fact, the notice tells you that if you are represented by an attorney, you should contact your attorney regarding the notice.
+The notice of arraignment tells you that if you are represented by an attorney, you should contact your attorney regarding the notice.